davidecarbone/simple-ticketing/README.md

 The web container will also execute migrations to provide some test tickets, along with some test users.

+IMPORTANT: Docker will use ports 8080, 8081 and 8082.
+Make sure they are available before building the containers.

 NOTE: the very first build of containers with all requirements may take a while depending on your connection.

 ### Documentation